 2025 Countywide SSPA Process

 The 2025 Countywide Site-Specific Plan Amendment nomination period is now closed.
 A total of 53 nominations were received.
 On March 4, 2025, the Board of Supervisors accepted 43 nominations into the screening phase of the SSPA process.
-A series of community meetings will be held in March/April to ensure those living and working near the nominated sites know about the proposed changes to the Comprehensive Plan and can ask questions and provide comments.
-Following the community meetings, the Planning Commission will hold workshops on the nominations on May 1, 15, and 22, 2025.
-The Board will take action on the revised Work Program in June 2025.
+A series of community meetings were held in March/April to inform those living and working near the nominated sites about the proposed changes to the Comprehensive Plan.
+The Planning Commission held workshops on the nominations in May 2025 and is scheduled to make its final recommendation on the Comprehensive Plan Work Program at its June 4, 2025 meeting.
+The Board will take action on the revised Work Program on June 10, 2025.
 Nominations that are added to the Work Program as Plan amendments will be evaluated for impact prior to a decision.

 To view a summary of the nominations received, the community meetings schedule, and staff recommendations for all nominations, please visit the 2025 Countywide SSPA Process webpage below.